(Last updated on January 9th, 2023)

 Illustrator used to have a workaround with animation using Flash.
 However, Flash Player is being discontinued and will not run in 2021.
 As of right now, Illustrator does not directly create animation.

 You can create animations combining Illustrator and Photoshop, creating your frames in Illustrator and putting them together in Photoshop.
 Illustrator makes a layer for every object in your project and lets you organize layers by groups.

 Illustrator has everything you need to create curves and lines using the pen tool and curve tool.
 You use the Bezier handles to adjust the line perfectly.
 Illustrator also has guides that you can adjust to help you line up everything exact.

-Both Procreate and Illustrator support text.
 Illustrator connects to Adobe Typekit, a super helpful library with over 1,000 fonts that come automatically with your Adobe subscription.
-Procreate lets you add text, too, allowing you to import new fonts and customize the text with ease.

 Meanwhile, Adobe Illustrator requires an Adobe subscription.
 The options include:

 - $20.99/month for Adobe Illustrator on desktop and iPad.
 This plan includes 100 GB of cloud storage.

 - $52.99/month for all Adobe apps, including Illustrator.
 There are over twenty apps in total.
 This package also includes 100 GB of cloud storage.
 If you are a teacher or student currently enrolled, you can get this same plan for $19.99/month.

 Adobe Illustrator ranges from $239.88 to $635.88 per year!
 That gets insanely expensive quickly.
 For being so costly, two and a half points were taken off the score.